 My ultimate goal is to represent India in the Paralympics.
 I still have not clocked the qualifying mark and I am milliseconds away from achieving it.
 I hope to achieve it very soon

-The Polish Open was you latest event – how was the experience?
+The Polish Open was your latest event – how was the experience?

 It was a great experience to be in Poland and to be a part of the Indian team.
-I managed to finish in the top five position in my category.
+I managed to finish in the top five positions in my category.

-Training abroad for a few months has been in your agenda.
+Training abroad for a few months has been on your agenda.
 How is that progressing?

 What is your training routine on a normal day?